MAGBOY/legal/terms.md

 ### English, not Legalese.

 Most Terms of Service and Privacy Policy documents are unreadable.
-They are written by lawyers and for lawyers, and in our opinion are not very effective.
+They are written by and for lawyers, and in our opinion are not very effective.

 Because we believe in establishing long-term relationships with our readers and listeners, we decided to use plain English instead, to make our terms as clear as possible.

 Please don't forget that we are real people: take a look at our company page to get to know us a little.
-We are not perfect, but we're trying our hardest, because we genuinely care about your success.
+We're not perfect, but we're trying, and we genuinely care about you.

-When you read The Changelog or we below, it refers to changelog.com (contact information), its affiliates and agents.
+When you read "The Changelog" or "we" as mentioned in this document, it refers to changelog.com (contact information), its affiliates and agents.

-Should you have other questions or concerns about this document, please send us an e-mail at support@changelog.com.
+Should you have other questions or concerns about this document, please get in touch using the email support@changelog.com.

-Using The Changelog means accepting these terms
+### Using The Changelog means accepting these terms

-By accessing or using The Changelog in any way, whether you have created your own The Changelog account or are invited to someone else's team as a member, or are just browsing around, you agree to and are bound by the terms and conditions written in this document.
+By accessing, using, reading, or listening to The Changelog in any way, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, do not access The Changelog.